MarcoDorantes/ioc/README.md

 «Class» as concrete class, module with implementation details, usually hidden state and private behavior, or separate-compiled executable artifact.

-«Mapper» as associative array, map, symbol table, hash table, or dictionary.
+«Mapper» as associative array, map, symbol table, hash table, dictionary, or associative catalog.

 ##Why do I need TypeClassMapper?
 The actual need is to properly manage the dependencies on a large-scale software design and to manage the level of technical debt of its codebase.
 The key goal is to prevent the ever increasing costs of a Big ball of mud anti-pattern: